-Doctors might suspect that you have an air embolism if you are experiencing symptoms, and something recently happened to you that could cause such a condition, such as a surgery or lung injury.
+Doctors might suspect that you have an air embolism if you’re experiencing symptoms and something recently happened to you that could cause such a condition, such as a surgery or lung injury.

 Doctors use equipment that monitor airway sounds, heart sounds, breathing rate, and blood pressure to detect air embolisms during surgeries.